Yasmeen327/Restaurant-Bigdata-Pipeline/README.md

 This isn't just a dashboard.
 It's a complete data platform that:

 - Processes 11.1 million raw records from 9 disparate files (7 CSV + 2 JSON)
-- Runs a Medallion Architecture (Bronze to Silver to Gold) entirely on Databricks
+- Runs a Medallion Architecture (Bronze → Silver → Gold) entirely on Databricks
 - Uses PySpark for distributed data transformation
 - Stores everything in Delta Lake for ACID compliance and time travel
 - Orchestrates daily runs with Apache Airflow